Select the country of your choice

 Expected results:500 VSE (Very Small farming Entreprise) supported, carbon footprint evaluation Budget :€1,129,000 over 2013-2017 Funding :French Development Agency (AFD), Nouvelle-Aquitaine Region, MAEDI, ESFI, Misereor, IFAID, BNPP Project management :Agrisud and Etc Terra Partnerships :GRADIMIRH (Research-Action Group for the Integrated Development of the Rural Haitian Environment), Etc Terra, Port-au-Prince University, towns concerned by the projetc

-Economic recovery and food safety, Port-Salut (phase 1) – South-Haiti
+Economic recovery and food safety in the villages of Port-Salut, Roche-à-Bateau, Saint-Jean-du-Sud (phase 2) – South-Haiti

 Agroecology and resilience against climate risks